CartoDB/documentation/app/content/analytics-toolbox-bq/overview/getting-access.md

 ```

 If you need access to the Analytics Toolbox in a different region or install it on your own projects if your BigQuery datasets are [within a VPC](https://cloud.google.com/vpc-service-controls), please get in touch at [support@carto.com](mailto:support@carto.com).

+### Free access to the core modules

+If you are not a CARTO customer you can still use the **core** modules of the Analytics Toolbox.
+These modules are available to all BigQuery authenticated users through the `carto-os` and `carto-os-eu` projects.
+These projects are deployed in the US and EU multi-regions, respectively, and you may choose one or the other depending on the location of your data.